- Newly-Admitted Students

 Online reference submission process is very straightforward.
 There is no template.
 Referees are contacted via their institutional email applicants are required to supply.
 Referees receive a weblink to take them to a webpage with very detailed instructions.
 Reference letters can either be typed directly into a text box, or prepared in advance to be inserted.
 Referees are allowed to save changes, exit and re-enter the system using the same weblink, as necessary.
 When a reference letter is ready, clicking on "Submit" makes it available to the Department.

 All of your references must be academic in nature.
-DO NOT provide more than three letters of reference.
+Do not provide more than three letters of reference.

 You must indicate at least one field of study, but can select up to three.
 These choices do not determine admission, but are meant to flag your file as of interest to graduate faculty in each field.

 The Department of History participates in a number of collaborative degree programs.
-A complete list of collaborative programs will be pop up when you click on the tab “collaborative programs” within the School of Graduate Studies online application.
+A complete list of collaborative programs will pop up when you click on the tab “collaborative programs” within the School of Graduate Studies online application.

 If you are applying to a collaborative program, you may be required to submit separate application information directly to the office of your chosen collaborative program, in addition to the information you submit to the Department of History.